edwinthomasg/hugo-project/content/media/snapchat.md

 ratings: 9
 draft: false
 ---
-H﻿ere is some content about snapshot.
+Here is some content about snapshot.